 Planning out your photo shoot is important.
 You want to consider what equipment you might need — lens, tripod, etc — and think about the lighting conditions for the time of day.
 You also want to make sure that you know whether the location might be crowded.
 You don’t want to set up a tripod in a hallway that might be crowded or where people might be might get in the way of your shot.

 After deciding to shoot the chapel I researched the operating hours and timing of any services.
 I wanted to be sure the chapel would be empty so I planned on being there around 9 AM.
 I wanted to create HDR images so that meant using my gPhoto Raspberry Pi kit or Sofortbild with a tripod and my AF-S DX Zoom-Nikkor 18-55mm f/3.5-5.6G.
 Things didn’t work out the way I had planned.

 I tried not to let the encounter bother me.
-I chalked it up to meeting the wrong person on the wrong day.
+I chalked it up to meet the wrong person on a wrong day.

-I walked around — it was *very* cold outside — trying to find another subject.
-The campus doesn’t have much color this time of the year; mostly shades of grey.
-My hands were starting to feel numb so I setup my tripod and captured a few exposures of the back of Nassau Hall before walking over to Panera for a hot coffee.
+I walked around — it was very cold outside — trying to find another subject.
+The campus doesn’t have much colour this time of the year; mostly shades of grey.
+My hands were starting to feel numb so I set up my tripod and captured a few exposures of the back of Nassau Hall before walking over to Panera for a hot coffee.
 Brr.

-The image is an 8 exposure HDR (+/-1 EV steps) taken with my gPhoto-Raspbery Pi rig and combined and tone mapped in Photomatix Pro with minor adjustments in Adobe Lightroom.
+The image is an 8 exposure HDR (+/-1 EV steps) taken with my gPhoto-Raspberry Pi rig and combined and tone mapped in Photomatix Pro with minor adjustments in Adobe Lightroom.

 - Lens : AF-S DX Zoom-Nikkor 18-55mm f/3.5-5.6G